 Thanks to Utah’s landscape full of natural gems, it has ample hot springs to accommodate travelers’ achy bodies.
 From primitive pools to full hot springs resorts, the Beehive State will certainly delight your senses.
 They are spread out across this Western state, which boasts some of the most aww-inspiring natural landmarks in the US.

-Utah is known as a state with many greats.
-But what gets lost among all these greats is the fact that there are also some phenomenal natural hot springs, both free and paid.
-From the unique topography in its national parks to ski slopes located just outside the capital, the ‘great’ outdoors of Utah should …
+Utah is known as a state with many great natural features.
+What gets lost sometimes among all these gems is the fact that there are also some phenomenal natural hot springs, both free and paid.
+From the unique topography in its national parks to ski slopes located just outside the capital, the ‘great’ outdoors of …

 List of Natural Hot Springs in Utah

 Utah has several options for hot springs, with a few closer to Salt Lake City, as well as a few further south.
 Perhaps after hitting the ski slopes at Park City, you head half hour south to Homestead Crater Hot Springs for an unforgettable experience.

 Map of Natural Hot Springs in Utah

 Local UT Hot Springs

 If you’re basing near Utah’s capital city and feel like relaxing, consider heading to one Salt Lake’s nearby hot springs.
 You’ll find options ranging from free, undeveloped pools to upscale resorts.

 7 Best Hot Springs by Park City, Utah